deepinv/deepinv/paper/paper.md

 \hat{x} = \operatorname{R}_{\theta}(y, A_{\xi}, \sigma)
 \end{equation}
 where $\operatorname{R}_{\theta}$ is a reconstruction network/algorithm with trainable parameters $\theta$.
-In deepinv code, a reconstructor is simply evaluated as `x_hat = model(y, physics)`.
+In `deepinv` code, a reconstructor is simply evaluated as `x_hat = model(y, physics)`.
-The library covers a wide variety of existing approaches for bulding $\operatorname{R}_{\theta}$, ranging from classical variational optimization algorithms, to diffusion methods using plug-and-play denoisers.
+The library covers a wide variety of existing approaches for bulding $\operatorname{R}_{\theta}$, which can be roughly divided into optimization-based methods, sampling-based methods, and non-iterative methods.

 ### Optimization-based methods